marouanekhabbaz/Flashcards-Project/README.md

 # Installation Instructions

-to run this app on your machine follow these steps:
+To run this app on your machine follow these steps:

 Fork this repository by clicking the Fork button at the top right of the page